SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

 With this configuration, if the parent hub has 25% or more unreachable endpoints, the station alarm will be ignored.
 The system should now have a large decrease in critical alarms.

-## Step 4: Using the EPM feed component in dashboards and low-code apps
+## Step 4: Use the EPM feed in a dashboard

 In the dashboards and low-code apps, you can add an EPM feed component to allow users to select an EPM filter.
 This component should always be linked to a front-end EPM manager element.
+While the steps below describe how you can do this in a dashboard, this is very similar in a low-code app.

 1. [Open the DataMiner Dashboards app](xref:Accessing_the_Dashboards_app).